reactjs/ko.react.dev/beta/src/pages/learn/manipulating-the-dom-with-refs.md

 <DeepDive title="Flushing state updates synchronously with flushSync">

 Consider code like this, which adds a new todo and scrolls the screen down to the last child of the list.
-Notice how, for some reason, it always scrolls to the todo that was *just before* the last added one:
+Notice how, for some reason, it always scrolls to the todo that was *just before* the last added one

 <Sandpack>